Vegetable Breakfast Casserole Recipe

 Cut up the vegetables and store them in separate containers (vegetables in one, potatoes in another) for up to three days.
 When it’s time to prepare the casserole, cook the potatoes and vegetables as instructed in the recipe, whisk the eggs and milk, and bake.

 Alternatively, cook the potatoes and vegetables and place them in a casserole dish.
-Store them covered in the refrigerator for up to three days.
+Cover and store in the refrigerator for up to three days.
 To serve, whisk the eggs, milk, and garlic together and pour them over the casserole, then bake.

 You can also make the entire casserole and bake it.
 Allow the cooked casserole to cool to room temperature and store it in the refrigerator for up to three days.
 Reheat it in the oven or microwave.
 Freezing this casserole is not recommended.